Father of Japanese girl abducted in London in 1983 and taken to North Korea receives letter from Trump | The Japan Times

 The meeting between Trump and the family members took place in Tokyo on May 27.

-Arimoto said he was impressed by Trump’s earnestness with which he listened to Arimoto.
+Arimoto said he was impressed by the earnestness with which Trump listened to him.

 “I was moved to tears,” Arimoto said.
 “The letter has encouraged me.
 I am pinning great hopes on President Trump.”